Section Two: Student Rights and Responsibilities

 Additional documented extenuating circumstances may also be considered.
 This process is accomplished by requesting a Tuition Credit Request form from the student’s assigned Advisor.

 *Students who experienced military deployment that resulted in an inability to continue in the course or program are also eligible for a tuition credit but should instead complete and submit a Military Course Drop or Incomplete Request.
+Please see Readmission of Students after Military Service under the Higher Education Opportunity Act of 2008 in the General Academic Information and Policies section of this Catalog for more information.

 **Immediate family is defined as husband, wife, grandchildren, (step/adoptive) mother, (step/adoptive) father, (step/adoptive) brother, (step/adoptive) sister, (step/adoptive) child, mother-in-law, father-in-law, brother-in-law, sister-in-law, daughter-in-law, son-in-law, or grandparent.